 If you're looking to join in the fun, try out the Morgul-Bismark Route, made famous by its appearance in the movie American Flyers.
 Go for distance with a scenic and popular ride on Highway 36 north from Boulder to Lyons.
 Or really put your thighs to the test with the ultra-challenging climb up Flagstaff Road, which rewards successful riders with a bird's-eye view of beautiful Boulder.
 Find more rides and helpful descriptions of the best places to bike Boulder at 303Cycling.

 Cyclists can buy bike necessities 24/7 at the vending machine in front of University Bicycles.

 You can crush the trails in nearly any weather on a fat bike, which has enormous, nubby, all-terrain tires.
 Rent them from a few places in town for a perfect winter pick-me-up.

 Nothing gives you a boost like that powerful pedal assist you get on an e-bike.
 There are some great e-biking routes around Boulder and even a few pretty trails where e-biking is permitted.

 The Boulder Cruiser Ride, a themed, costumed event that's been known to draw hundreds of riders, happens each Thursday evening (spring through fall).

 Cycle-centric Shops and Cafes

 Both mountain biking and road cycling enthusiasts will love shopping at more than a dozen Boulder bike shops, each with a character all its own.
 Some are more than just bike shops.
-Take Full Cycle, whose Tune Up cafe is a bustling coffee shop and bar with pastries, paninis and beer and cider on tap.
+Take Full Cycle, whose The Tune Up Tavern & Espresso cafe is a bustling coffee shop and bar with pastries, paninis and beer and cider on tap as well as regular live music and trivia nights.
 At Rapha, you can shop for gear and sip your espresso among fellow riders.